 label break statement

-Java does not support goto as it leads to unstructured programming. so instead of ‘goto‘ we can use label break statement which works like a goto statement.
+Java does not support goto as it leads to unstructured programming. so instead of ‘goto‘ we can use a label break statement which works like a goto statement.

 Syntax of label: